 Walter played her favorite song, and by the end he no longer had his boner, just a face full of tears.

-When the rest of the band finally arrived they were a number of things, but mostly drunk.
+When the rest of the band finally arrived for soundcheck they were a number of things, but mostly drunk.
 Whether this was from the night before or that morning was hard to tell.
-The tour was nearing its end, and at this point, Seano, Squids, and Jimmy had fallen into all-day-all-night partying schedules where they were always drinking off ever-approaching hangovers.
-When this stopped working, they began adding progressively harder drugs, and although Walter wasn’t certain, he had suspicions at least Squids was dancing with the musician’s devil himself: heroin.
-After shows recently, Walter often saw his head nodding and eyes rolling a bit too much to be just drunkenness or fatigue.
+The tour was nearing its end and Seano, Squids, and Jimmy had fallen into all-day-all-night partying schedules where they were always drinking off ever-approaching hangovers.
+When this stopped working, they began adding progressively harder drugs, and although Walter wasn’t certain, he had suspicions at least Squids was dancing with the musician’s devil itself: heroin.
+After shows recently, Walter often saw his head nodding and eyes rolling a bit too much to just be drunkenness or fatigue.
 He’d also suddenly taken to wearing only long sleeves in the dead of summer.

 While Walter was obviously enjoying himself too, drug use rarely went outside of weed for him.
-The Molly the night before was his first ever, and while he thoroughly enjoyed and was still enjoying it, no drug was greater than the stage.
-The stage was his oasis from the internal whispers of guilt ceaselessly harassing him offstage.
-Onstage they no longer reached him because he wasn’t Walter, he was Quinn Quark, and everyone loved Quinn.
+The Molly the night before was his first ever, and while he thoroughly enjoyed and was still enjoying it, no drug was greater than the stage to him.
+The stage was his oasis from the ceaseless, internal whispers of blame harassing him offstage.
+Onstage they no longer reached him because he was no longer in Walter’s head, he was in Quinn Quark’s.
+And everybody loved Quinn.
+Quinn was faultless.
 He only brought music and joy to people, not death and destruction.

-The tour and Cirkus’s intensive PR work had done wonders for the band—or more specifically Quinn Quark.
-Most if not all the press’s attention was on the band’s charismatic and attractive front man.
-But as Walter saw it, his band had no one to blame but themselves.
-He was the one putting the work in while they were acting like all the work was done and partying was their new career, even though they had yet to record their debut album.
+The tour and Cirkus’s intensive PR work had done wonders for Perfect Crime—or more specifically Quinn Quark.
+Most if not all the press’s attention was shed on their charismatic and attractive front man, and it was deepening an already widening rift between Walter and his band.
+His band somehow felt he was to blame, but he felt they had no one to blame but themselves.
+He was the one putting all the work in while they were acting like all the work was done and partying was their new career, even though they had yet to record their debut album.

 “So did anyone practice the new song?”
 Walter asked his band, again at the helm of the Wurlitzer.

-“I don’t know how we could’ve when you haven’t even showed us how to play it,” Squids said.
+“I don’t know how we could’ve when you haven’t even showed us how to play it yet,” Squids said.